 - If sick, ICBR employees can use vacation leave or leave without pay if they have no sick leave, but do not come in sick.
 If you have questions about your available leave please see Erica or Heather.

-- UF users will need to provide their UFID to enable access through the outer doors of the CGRC building.
+- As of Monday, March 23rd, UF users will likely need to provide their UFID to enable access through the outer doors of the CGRC building.
 Users are expected to notify the appropriate Core Directors at least a day in advance.

 - Be mindful of internal alternatives for some services – if in the past you have called upon an external provider for some job, explore UF resources for comparable options.